Exchange relations and Frobenius subalgebras: Biprojections and exchange relations

 \begin{proposition} For all $n \le 3$, every biprojection $T \in \End_{\mathbb{C}}(M_n(\mathbb{C}))$ is ER. \end{proposition} \begin{proof} We are reduced to show that, in Lemma \ref{lem:12345}, the identities (\ref{lem_1}), (\ref{lem_2}), (\ref{lem_3}) and (\ref{lem_4}) implies (\ref{lem_5}).
 It is checked in \S \ref{sub:sage}. \end{proof}

-The converse of Proposition~\ref{prop:bipro} fails: a selfdual unital ER idempotent need not be a biprojection (see \S \ref{sub:sage}).
-For $n = 2$, the space of such idempotents is $3$-dimensional, while that of biprojections is $2$-dimensional.
-For $n = 3$, these dimensions are $7$ and $6$, respectively.
+The converse of Proposition~\ref{prop:bipro} fails: a selfdual unital ER idempotent need not be a biprojection (see \S\ref{sub:sage}).
+For $n=2$ (resp.~$n=3$), these idempotents form an algebraic set of dimension $3$ (resp. dimension $7$), versus dimension $2$ (resp. dimension $6$) for biprojections.

 \begin{question} Can Proposition~\ref{prop:bipro} be extended to all $n$?
-If so, does every biprojection in any $\mathbbm{k}$-linear abelian monoidal category satisfy the exchange relations? \end{question}
+If so, does every biprojection in any $\mathbbm{k}$-linear Karoubian monoidal category satisfy the exchange relations? \end{question}

 \begin{example} For any \( n \), the following are examples of biprojections \( T \in \End_{\mathbb{C}}(M_n(\mathbb{C})) \): for \( \lambda = n \), the identity map \( T(X) = X \); for \( \lambda = 1 \), the diagonal map \( T(X) = \sum_i X_{i,i} E_{i,i} \); and for \( \lambda = 1/n \), the normalized trace map \( T(X) = \tfrac{1}{n}\Tr(X)\,\mathrm{id}. \) \end{example}